 Foods To Eliminate

 The GAPS child or adult must avoid all grains and any food that contains them.
-This includes wheat, einkorn, rye, rice, corn, oats, amaranth, kamut, spelt, barley, buckwheat, millet, teff, triticale, bulgur, quinoa and any others.
+This includes wheat, einkorn, rye, rice, corn, oats, amaranth, kamut, spelt, triticale, barley, buckwheat, millet, teff, bulgur wheat, quinoa and any others.

 Starchy beans and peas must also be avoided which includes pretty much all of them with the exception of green peas and navy beans.

 All sugars including the lactose in milk and cream must be avoided.
 Raw honey, date sugar and syrup, and very ripe fruit would be the only sweets allowed.
 Fermented dairy like yogurt and kefir as well as butter and ghee are permitted unless the GAPS condition is severe.

 How Long to Healing on GAPS?